Egyptian Mau

 When the Egyptian Mau is happy, you know it.
 He vocalizes (called chortling) in a quiet, pleasant voice, swishes his tail rapidly, and kneads with his front paws.
 What makes him happy is being with his family, to whom he is fiercely devoted, or showing off his hunting prowess by chasing and retrieving a tossed toy or stalking and pouncing on a wriggling lure at the end of a fishing pole toy.

-This is a moderately to highly active cat.
-He likes to jump and climb and will appreciate a tall cat tree, a window perch or two, and a sturdy scratching post that allows him to stretch out to full height.
 The Mau also enjoys playing in water.
 Don’t be surprised to find him dipping a paw into your koi pond or aquarium, turning on the tap in the bathroom or kitchen, or splashing water out of your pool — or his water dish.

 The Egyptian Mau prefers family members to anyone else.
 When he’s not playing fetch, he enjoys sitting in a lap and being worshipped, just as his ancestors may have been.
+The Mau has the distinction of being the fastest domestic house cat, as she can run at speeds of up to 30 mph.

 Egyptian Mau Health